darkorsa/shop/README.md

 Also you do not have to worry about the correctness of operations on the amounts of money, this is carried out with the help of the [Money for PHP](http://moneyphp.org/en/stable) library  which is the implementation of the Money pattern by Martin Fowler.

-Package is PSR-2 and PSR-4 compliant.
+This package is PSR-2 and PSR-4 compliant.

 ## Install